 c.
+(U) Release the AFSPPF as part of NRO Program A. Located at Westover AFB, Massachusetts, it has been acknowledged (b)(1) as a site for processing CAL program film. (b)(3)

+in Rochester, NY, until it was closed in 1974-75.)

-(C) Release the AFSPPF as part of NRO Program A. Located at Westover AFB, Massachusetts, it has been acknowledged as a site for processing CAL program film. (b)(1)1.4c. (b)(3) 10 U.S.C.
-424 d.
-(U) Release the fact that the 544th Reconnaissance Technical Wing at Headquarters Strategic Air Command processed some of the film from NRO satellites after the closure of the AFSPPF in 1974-75. e.
+d.
+(U) Release the fact that the 544th Reconnaissance Technical Wing at Headquarters Strategic Air Command processed some of the film from NRO satellites after the closure of the AFSPPF in 1974-75.

+e.
 (U) Release descriptions of film processing equipment and of film processing problems, provided that this information does not disclose classified facts about the satellite systems.